Moving can be very complicated and cause a lot of stress, affecting all spheres of life. So how can you better prepare for your move?

 - Give the movers specific instructions for certain things, if necessary.

-- Check the packing list and sign it.
+- Finally, check the packing list and sign it.

 - Provide the contact information to the driver and make sure that the destination address is correct.